jeffsani/MaxMindGeoIP2ADC/README.md

 To implement this script you will need the following if you plan to implement manually and not use the init script:
 <ol type="1">
    <li>A Linux host or container to run this on</li>
+   <li>Citrix ADC Build Version 12.1, 13.0, or 13.1 (It may work on older builds as well but I did not test those and they are EOL)</li>
    <li>A <a href="https://www.maxmind.com/en/geolite2/signup?lang=en">GeoLite2</a> account or GeoIP2 Enterprise account </li>
    <li>An API License Key - created post account setup in the MaxMind portal</li>
    <li>Permalinks to the Country and/or City Geo IP Databases in CSV format - obtained on the downloads page within your account</li>